LukasRennhofer/VantorEngine/README.md

 #### Windows

-0. Install Mingw Msys x64 from [their website](https://www.msys2.org/).
+0. Install Mingw Msys x64 from [their website](https://www.msys2.org/) and install python from [its website](https://www.python.org/).

 ---